BenGeorgie55/BLE-Scanner/README.md

 # BLE-Scanner
 Open-source ESP32 privacy-awareness detectors for smart glasses, BLE cameras, microphones and recording devices, with portable and facility-focused builds.
-Disclaimer- SOME AI WAS USED IN THIS BUILD ESPECIALLY FOR CUSTOM DATABASE BUILDING.
+Disclaimer- SOME AI WAS USED IN THE BUILDING OF THESE DEVICES

-This project is likely to go mostly unsupported in the future, please read carefully.
+**This project is likely to go mostly unsupported in the future, please read carefully.**

-ESP32 Smart-Glasses, Camera, Microphone & BLE Privacy Detector
+# ESP32 Smart-Glasses, Camera, Microphone & BLE Privacy Detector

-This project detects radio characteristics, not people.
-Its purpose is privacy awareness, not surveillance.
+> **This project detects radio characteristics, not people.
+Its purpose is privacy awareness, not surveillance.**

-No detector can establish whether a nearby camera or microphone is currently recording.
-Treat alerts as information requiring context, not proof of wrongdoing.
+> **No detector can establish whether a nearby camera or microphone is currently recording.
+Treat alerts as information requiring context, not proof of wrongdoing.**

-About This Project
+## About This Project
 This project is designed to make practical privacy-awareness technology accessible to ordinary people, not only developers, electronics specialists, or security researchers.

 The detectors listen for observable Bluetooth Low Energy (BLE) advertisements and compare them against databases containing known, documented, field-derived, reference, and experimental characteristics associated with:

-Smart glasses
+- Smart glasses

-Camera-equipped wearables
+- Camera-equipped wearables

-BLE-enabled cameras
+- BLE-enabled cameras

-Consumer hidden-camera products
+- Consumer hidden-camera products

-Microphones
+- Microphones

-Wireless microphones
+- Wireless microphones

-Recording devices
+- Recording devices

-Consumer “bug”-type devices
+- Consumer “bug”-type devices

-Other camera/audio-capable BLE equipment
+- Other camera/audio-capable BLE equipment

 Privacy matters to everyone, but particular consideration has been given to people and environments where privacy, safeguarding, security, or personal safety may be especially important.

 Potential authorised users and environments include:

-Children
+- Children

-Parents and families
+- Parents and families

-Women
+- Women

-People affected by domestic or family violence
+- People affected by domestic or family violence

-Childcare centres
+- Childcare centres

-After-school care services
+- After-school care services

-Schools
+- Schools

-Teachers concerned about privacy or safeguarding
+- Teachers concerned about privacy or safeguarding

-School IT and technology staff
+- School IT and technology staff

-School administration
+- School administration

-Healthcare facilities
+- Healthcare facilities

-Medical administration areas
+- Medical administration areas

-Aged-care facilities
+- Aged-care facilities

-Workplaces
+- Workplaces

-Offices
+- Offices

-Reception and front-desk areas
+- Reception and front-desk areas

-Correctional facilities and prisons
+- Correctional facilities and prisons

-Secure facilities
+- Secure facilities

-Controlled-access facilities
+- Controlled-access facilities

-Organisations with legitimate privacy or security requirements
+- Organisations with legitimate privacy or security requirements

 Use in schools, healthcare environments, prisons, workplaces, or other controlled facilities should always be authorised and consistent with applicable law, organisational policy, employment requirements, and local procedures.